What Makes Bamboo Bedding a Natural Luxury?

 But it's true; bamboo-based textiles have a satin-smooth feel and are soft and gentle on skin.
 Bamboo fabric also creates very little friction, making bamboo pillow cases ideal for those with textured or frizzy hair.

 Most bamboo bedding is made with viscose from bamboo, also known as bamboo viscose.
 After harvesting natural bamboo, manufacturers use a solvent to break down parts of the plant and extract cellulose.
 Next, they press the resulting pulp into fibers which they spin into long, soft threads, perfect for breathable fabric weaves.

-If made with 100 percent bamboo viscose, bamboo bed sheets have a soothingly smooth feel comparable to silk, but at a much lower price.
-Plus, bamboo sheets are often machine washable whereas silk requires hand washing.
+Nolah's bamboo bedding uses 100 percent bamboo viscose, giving our products a soothingly smooth feel comparable to silk, but at a much lower price.
+Our bamboo sheets are also machine washable, making them a convenient home luxury.

 2. Temperature Regulating